 Every year, a company has to set up a CSR fund equivalent to 2% of its chargeable income of the preceding year.

 VAT shall be charged at the standard rate of 15% on all taxable goods and services, except certain food items that are zero-rating.

-A compulsory registration is required where a person, in the course of furtherance of his business, makes taxable supplies and the turnover of his business exceeds or is likely to exceed MUR6 million a year.
+A compulsory registration is required where a person, in the course of furtherance of their business, makes taxable supplies and the turnover of their business exceeds, or is likely to exceed, MUR6 million a year.

 Additionally, certain service providers (eg, accountants and auditors, attorneys and solicitors, consultants, surveyors, valuers) should compulsorily be VAT registered irrespective of their turnover.

 Local Income Taxes